jun-yan/ids/notes/docs/Pandas_Dataset_Operations.md

 ### Basics

 While `groupby` is useful for gaining basic understanding of data, it can become messy when you try to do anything in more than one-dimension.
-This is why Pandas has the built in routine `pivot_table` which can easily handle multidimensional aggregation.
+This is why Pandas has the built in routine `pivot_table` which can easily handle multidimensional aggregation. `pivot_table` allows us to generate a new table of aggrigates which can be broken down further to allow for multidimensional analysis.
+For example here we are finding the mean mpg for cars based on region of origin and their number of cylinders at the same time.

 ```{code-cell} ipython3
 mpg.pivot_table('mpg', index = 'origin', columns = 'cylinders')